rtmag/r_project/RNASeq_analysis.md

 ![COAD_RNASEQ_PCA](https://user-images.githubusercontent.com/1195488/134062705-05ec0a8a-dc6d-4d40-85fa-6333ba8454c9.png)

-- Let's take a look at the table with the DEA results
+Let's take a look at the table with the DEA results.
+The table contains:
+- the gene name.
+- baseMean; avg. number of read a gene has across all the samples.
+- log2FoldChange; the log2 of the ration between the mean number of reads in one conditions / the other conditions; in this case log2( # reads in tumor / # reads in normal)
+- lfcSE; the standard error.
+- stat; is the Wald statistic (log2FoldChange / lfcSE)
+- pvalue; two-tailed pvalue.
+- padj; adjusted p-value to account for multiple testing.

 ```R
 head(dds_res)